-- The sanction applied by the Academic Integrity Unit is upheld; - The sanction applied by the Academic Integrity Unit is removed and the student is found to have no case to answer; - The sanction applied by the Academic Integrity Unit is altered through the application of a more or less severe penalty. - The case is determined to be Level 3: Academic Misconduct and is referred to the Discipline Committee.
+- The sanction applied by the Academic Integrity Unit is upheld; - The student is found to have no case to answer and the sanction applied by the Academic Integrity Unit is removed: - The sanction applied by the Academic Integrity Unit is altered through the application of a more or less severe penalty. - The case is determined to be Level Three: Academic Misconduct and is referred to the Discipline Committee.

-The procedure for appeals of decisions of the Minor Offences Committee are described in the Code of Conduction, Section 6 of the Handbook of Academic Regulations and Procedures.
+The procedure for appeals of decisions of the Minor Offences Committee is described in the Code of Conduct, Section 6 of the Handbook of Academic Regulations and Procedures.